ym001/distancia/docs/markovChainDistance.rst

 #. `L1 Distance`_ : Computes the element-wise \( L1 \) distance (Manhattan distance) between the transition matrices of two Markov Chains.
 #. `L2 Distance`_ : Computes the element-wise \( L2 \) distance (Euclidean distance) between the transition matrices.
-#. `Frobenius Norm`_ : Measures the norm of the difference between the transition matrices.
+#. `MarkovChainFrobenius`_ : Measures the norm of the difference between the transition matrices.
 #. `Matrix Divergence`_ : A general measure comparing two matrices in terms of divergence metrics.
 #. `Spectral Norm Distance`_ : Focuses on the spectral properties of the transition matrices.

 Stationary Distribution-Based Measures
 -----------------------------

-#. `Kullback-Leibler Divergence`_ : Measures the information gain or loss between the stationary distributions.
+#. `MarkovChainKullbackLeibler`_ : Measures the information gain or loss between the stationary distributions.
-#. `Jensen-Shannon Divergence`_ : A symmetric version of the Kullback-Leibler divergence.
+#. `MarkovChainJensenShannon`_ : A symmetric version of the Kullback-Leibler divergence.
 #. `Hellinger Distance`_ : Measures the similarity between two stationary distributions using a probabilistic approach.
 #. `Total Variation Distance`_ : Calculates the maximum probability difference across all states between two stationary distributions.